OCA/website-themes/website_theme_flexible/README.rst

 Usage
 =====

-To use this module, you need to:
+To use this module, you need to follow this steps:

 #.
 Go to the website;
 #. click in menu on 'Customize';